SirTedDanson/TrackerCMS/README.md

   ## Description

-  This a command line application that allows a user to manage an SQL employee database via node.js with CRUD operations.
-Create a database with departments, employees, associated roles, salaries and managers.
+  TrackerCMS is a command line application using node.js that allows a user to manage an SQL employee database with CRUD operations.
+Creates a database with departments, employees, associated roles, salaries and managers.
+The main menu allows a user to manipulate the database in a number of ways.

   <p align="right">(<a href="#top">back to top</a>)</p>